 CLSI M100 Webinar

-Join CLSI for a webinar on the latest updates in Antimicrobial Susceptibility Testing (AST) with the release of CLSI M100 Ed36.
+Join CLSI for a webinar on the latest updates in Antimicrobial Susceptibility Testing (AST) with the release of the new CLSI M100 Ed36 (Jan 2026).
 This webinar provides current recommendations for AST in diagnostic settings to ensure your laboratory is prepared to:

-Gain insights on implementing new breakpoints and standards into your laboratory practices, including a discussion of key changes in this edition, including:
+Gain insights on new breakpoints and how to successfully implement the new guidance into your laboratory practices, including a discussion of key changes in this edition, such as:

 Looking to register a group for this webinar?
 Find more information about group registration here.